rampion/pear/FILES.md

 # README.md
 An user's introduction to the **binary-naturals** package.

-# binary-naturals.cabal
-Instructions for the Cabal on how to turn the files in the repository into a package.

 # src/Data/Natural/Binary.hs
 Umbrella module reexporting the contents of the modules in the `src/Data/Natural/Binary/` directory.